msveshnikov/landing-generator-autocode/README.md

 # TODO

--   add some tempates to DB
+-   add some tempates to DB via folder /server/templates/*.html load to DB (name of file=name of template)
--   add some palettes to DB
+-   add some palettes to DB via one time json load
--   add some design types to DB
+-   add some design types to DB via one time json load
+-   remove md markdown from generated, html, extract html snippet
+-   increase outpuit tokens to 8192